ScottPlot/ScottPlot.NET/content/quickstart/unoplatform.md

     </div>
 </div>

+## Samples

+For hands-on learning, two sample applications are available in the [Uno Platform samples repository](https://aka.platform.uno/scottplot-quickstart-sample) that demonstrate ScottPlot integration:

+- A basic sample following the ScottPlot Uno Platform Quickstart guide here.

+- A different sample displaying a signal plot with 5 million random points, also based on the Quickstart guide but with modified code behind.

 ## What is the Uno Platform?

 The Uno Platform is an [Open-source platform](https://github.com/unoplatform/uno) for building single codebase native mobile, web, desktop, and embedded apps quickly.